IRVLUTD/isaac_sim_grasping/README.md

 ## Visualizing Dataset Samples
 To visualize the dataset a [visualization standalone](visualize_grasps.py) is included in the repository.
 The script must be ran with the Isaac Sim python.sh.
 The script requires the following parameters:

-- json_dir: Grasp data directory (dataset .json folder)
+- json_dir: Grasp data directory (dataset .json folder).
+Note: the program does not read .json files within folders, therefore, a valid directory would be the Allegro folder within the dataset.
-- gripper_dir: Gripper directory (folder containing all the gripper .usd files)
+- gripper_dir: Gripper directory (folder containing all the gripper .usd folders)
-- objects_dir: Object directory (folder containing all the object .usd files)
+- objects_dir: Object directory (folder containing all the object .usd folders)
 - num_w: Number of Workstations to run simultaneously (gripper, object pair) (default: 15)
 - (Optional) ub: Upper bound to filter the grasps with (applied to fall time).
 - (Optional) lb: Lower bound to filter the grasps with (applied to fall time).